Thyroid Nodules (cont.)

 Physical examination: The physician should determine if there is one nodule or many nodules, and what the remainder of the gland feels like.
 The probability of cancer is higher if the nodule is fixed to the surrounding tissue (unmovable).
 In addition, the physical exam should search for any abnormal lymph nodes nearby that may suggest the spread of cancer.
 In addition to evaluating the thyroid, the physician should identify any signs of gland malfunction, such as thyroid hormone overproduction (hyperthyroidism) or underproduction (hypothyroidism).

 Blood tests: Initially, blood tests should be done to assess thyroid function.
 These tests include:

 - The free T4 and thyroid stimulating hormone (TSH) levels.
 Elevated levels of the thyroid hormones T4 or T3 in the context of suppressed TSH suggests hyperthyroidism

 - Reduced T4 or T3 in the context of high TSH suggests hypothyroidism

-- If surgery is likely to be considered for treatment, it is strongly recommended that the physician also determine the level of thyroglobulin.
-Produced only in the thyroid, thyroglobulin carries thyroid hormone in the blood.
-Thyroglobulin levels should fall quickly within 48 hours if the thyroid gland is completely removed.
-If thyroglobulin levels start to climb after surgery, there is concern that cancer may have recurred in the original thyroid bed or elsewhere.
+- If surgery is likely to be considered for treatment, it is strongly recommended that the physician als determine the level of thyroglobin.
+Produced only in the thyroid hormone in the blood.
+Thyroglobulin carries thyroid hormone in the blood.
+Thyroglobulin levels should fall quickly within 48 hours in the thyroid gland is completely remobed.
+If thyroglobulin levels start to climb.

 Ultrasonography: A physician may order an ultrasound examination of the thyroid to: